 Our business purpose is the development of drugs for the treatment of cancer.
-Our portfolio of drug candidates includes Pracinostat, which we are currently investigating in Phase II clinical trials.
-Pracinostat is an orally available HDAC inhibitor that is currently being developed for advanced hematologic diseases such as MDS and AML.
-In August 2012, we completed the acquisition of certain assets and intellectual property, including those related to Pracinostat, from SBio.
-Our clinical development pipeline also includes our isoflavone-based mitochondrial inhibitor drug candidate, ME-344.
-A Phase Ib trial in patients with small cell lung and ovarian cancers is ongoing.
-In September 2013, we acquired PWT143, an oral inhibitor of PI3K delta.
-We expect to initiate a first-in-human study of PWT143 in mid-calendar year 2015.
+Our portfolio of drug candidates includes Pracinostat, an orally available HDAC inhibitor currently in Phase II clinical trials for the treatment of advanced hematologic diseases such as AML and MDS.
+In August 2012, we completed the acquisition of certain assets and intellectual property, including those related to Pracinostat, from S\Bio.
+Our clinical development portfolio also includes ME-344, an isoflavone-based mitochondrial inhibitor that showed clinical evidence of activity in a Phase I dose-escalation study in refractory solid tumors.
+We are also developing PWT143, an oral inhibitor of PI3K delta, a validated molecular target that has shown to play a critical role in the proliferation and survival of hematologic cancer cells.
+We recently completed a first-in-human, single ascending dose study of PWT143.
 We own exclusive worldwide rights to all of our drug candidates, including Pracinostat, ME-344 and PWT143.

-Clinical Product Development Programs
+Clinical Development Programs